 A ceiling fan isn’t a set-it-and-forget-it appliance.
 In the summer, the fan blades should rotate counter-clockwise (as you look up at it) to push the air straight down.
 Increase the fan speed on really hot days.

 Don’t miss this genius trick to clean your ceiling fan blades.

 Insulate your attic and walls

 Many of the things that help keep your home warmer in the winter also help keep your home cooler in the summer.
 For example, insulation: it lowers energy bills by keeping the cool air in and the heat out.
 Insulation can be surprisingly inexpensive, too.

 Find out more energy conservation tips that will save you a bundle.

 Strip in the cool

-Weather stripping is in the same category: it’s thought of as a winter measure, but is equally helpful in summer, as it keeps cool air from escaping through doors and windows.
+Weather stripping is in the same category as insulation: it’s thought of as a winter measure, but is equally helpful in summer, as it keeps cool air from escaping through doors and windows.
 Weather stripping is very inexpensive and doesn’t take much time to install; you can strip the area around a door in less than half an hour.

 Bake and wash at night